 Your calls will be taken in person locally not by a call centre, with complete confidentiality, 24 hours a day, 365 days a year

-To a local crematorium or cemetery. terms apply, third party costs are not included and need to be added to the cost below.
-Local crematorium prices can be found on our funeral costs tab and can be added to the above cost
+To a local crematorium or cemetery, at a day and time that suits you, a coffin of our choice included.
+Third party costs are not included and need to be added to the above cost.
+Local crematoria cost can be found on this website by clicking the pricing tab.

 Has Someone Passed Away?